Mental Gear Closet

-The work that I do professionally often leads to interesting conversation with people I meet outside the office.
-Here is one such example.
+The work I do professionally often leads to interesting conversation with people I meet outside the office.
 Meet Derek, a former competitive sub-elite hockey player turned golfer in his later years.
-Derek posed two great questions that I find are valuable to all athletes.
+Derek posed two great questions that I find valuable to all athletes.

 “As a hockey player, even when bare knuckle fighting was much more expected, the anxiety before games never really got to me.
 But now as a golfer it affects me so much differently … so much MORE.
 Why?”